GSA-TTS/identity-site/content/_help/create-account/authentication-methods/face-or-touch-unlock._en.md

 ## How to set up face or touch unlock

-To set up Face or Touch Unlock when creating a Login.gov account:
+To set up face or touch Unlock when creating a Login.gov account:

 {: .number-list}